 “Why Business Matters to God” is addressed to Christians.
 Jeff Van Duzer, now Provost of Seattle Pacific University and formerly Dean of its School of Business and Economics, suggests that Christians in business “have often been made to feel like second-class citizens in God’s kingdom” (page 9).
 His aim is to counter the attitudes that […]

 The concept of “the common good” dates back at least to Aristotle and has been used by political theorists, moral philosophers and economists down the ages, including people as diverse as Thomas Aquinas, John Locke and Adam Smith.
 It is a basic concept in Catholic social teaching and is easily understandable by all.
 However, […]

 The Centre for Enterprise, Markets and Ethics (CEME) is pleased to announce the publication of Ethics in Global Business by Andrei Rogobete.
-A sample of the publication can be found here.
+A preview of the publication can be found here.
 For the full version, please contact CEME’s offices via email at: email@example.com or by telephone at, (+44) 0186 5513 453.

 CCLA Investment Management and the Centre for Enterprise, Markets and Ethics held a book launch, lecture, panel discussion and reception.
 Author Revd Canon Edward Carter spoke about his new book, published by The Centre for Enterprise, Markets and Ethics as part of its series on Enterprise and Faith.
 A distinguished panel included Joanna Moriarty, Lord […]